merge4victor/rizvir-website/static/content/articles/crashplan-backup-encryption/README.md

 Do a `mkdir -p /mnt/crashplan/{conf,etctest}`, and mount them.
 Make sure it's accessible.

 Simply download Crashplan, and run it.
 It will download it's preferred Java version.

+If your backup is going to be more than a terabyte, then Crashplan recommends you increase the java memory allocation from the default of 1GB to XGB, where X is the amount of terabytes you have (assuming you have enough RAM).
+You can do this by double clicking on the crashplan logo on the top right corner, and typing `java mx 2048, restart` .
+After some time, it should have restarted the crashplan service in the background, and you can try starting crashplan again.

 In Crashplan, select the /mnt/crashplan directories.